svenhalvorson/SvenR/README.md

 SvenR
 -----

 I like to pretend I'm a software developer so I created this little package.
-It's probably completely unneccessary as I frequently find better versions of the functions I write later.
+It's probably completely unnecessary as I frequently find better versions of the functions I write later.
 Creating a library is fun though, so maybe you will enjoy it too.
 I'll show some examples of what the code can do and what my ideas were behind it.

 ### Installation